ansible/galaxy-operator/roles/restore/README.md

 Restore
 ========

-The purpose of this role is to restore your Pulp deployment from a backup.
+The purpose of this role is to restore your Galaxy deployment from a backup.
 This includes:
   - backup of the PostgreSQL database
   - custom user config file

 Role Variables
 --------------

-* `backup_name`: The name of the pulp backup custom resource to restore from
+* `backup_name`: The name of the galaxy backup custom resource to restore from
 * `postgres_label_selector`: The label selector for an external container based database

 Requirements
 ------------

-Requires the `openshift` Python library to interact with Kubernetes: `pip install openshift`.
+Requires the `kubernetes` Python library to interact with Kubernetes: `pip install kubernetes`.

 Dependencies
 ------------